Growing the Whole Person

 • Course Load

-Freshmen students must carry a minimum of 6.0 credits.
-Sophomores, Juniors, and Seniors must carry a minimum of 7.0 credits.
+All students must carry a minimum of 7.0 credits.

 The following types of courses must be included in the specified year with the remaining credits from elective courses.